 Get Your Google Apps and Search Working

 A lot of people rely heavily on Google services for their PC life.
 Google's made it easy to maintain those services—and replace their default Microsoft equivalents in Windows 8—by making a landing page called getyourgoogleback.com.
 From there you can easily download the Google Search app and Chrome, and stick them on your Start screen.
-You can also pin the Google Search app to the search bar, ahead of Bing.

 Take the Time to Sync Up with a Microsoft Account